top of page

 Thank you God.
 Thank you.

 James ran forward to the men.
 It was a short distance, and a pit grew in him during that distance.
 There was no other movement.
 Both men seemed to be cautious, guarded.
-The soldier was alert in scanning the surrounding area.
+The soldier was alert.
+Head moving side to side, scanning.

 “Office Sneddon?”
 James asked as he finished the distance.

 “Yes, c’mon we need to get back inside.”
 Officer Sneddon hurried without explanation.
 The three men headed into the main entrance of the Capitol.
-Once inside, Officer Sneddon hurried to lock the plexiglass doors and then pull down the emergency shutters, locking them closed as well.
+Once inside, Officer Sneddon fumbled to lock the plexiglass doors and then pull down the emergency shutters.
+Then promptly locking them as well.

 Finally, the pasty man stood, a thick film of perspiration coating his face.
 He rammed his hand out to shake James’s hand.